 - Biggest drawback: Strict qualifications

 Parents who work in the public sector might be eligible for Public Service Loan Forgiveness (PSLF).
 The PSLF program requires borrowers with eligible Direct Loans to work full time at a government or nonprofit organization during repayment.

-Borrowers must make 120 payments on an income-driven repayment plan in order to complete Public Service Loan Forgiveness, so parents will need to consolidate their parent PLUS loans into a Direct Consolidation Loan and enroll in the Income-Contingent Repayment Plan to qualify.
+Borrowers must make 120 payments on an income-driven repayment plan to complete Public Service Loan Forgiveness.
+Parents will need to consolidate their parent PLUS loans into a Direct Consolidation Loan and enroll in the Income-Contingent Repayment Plan to qualify.
 After 120 qualifying payments toward your loan, the remaining student loan balance can be forgiven.

 The only way to transfer a parent PLUS loan to your child is by refinancing the loan with a private lender.
 Currently, parents can’t transfer their parent PLUS loan to their child within the federal loan system.